 - Abstract: In complex transfer learning scenarios new tasks might not be tightly linked to previous tasks.
 Approaches that transfer information contained only in the final parameters of a source model will therefore struggle.
-Instead, transfer learning at a higher level of abstraction is needed.
+Instead, transfer learning at at higher level of abstraction is needed.
 We propose Leap, a framework that achieves this by transferring knowledge across learning processes.
-We associate each task with a manifold on which the training process travels from initialization to final parameters and construct a meta learning objective that minimizes the expected length of this path.
+We associate each task with a manifold on which the training process travels from initialization to final parameters and construct a meta-learning objective that minimizes the expected length of this path.
 Our framework leverages only information obtained during training and can be computed on the fly at negligible cost.
-We demonstrate that our framework outperforms competing methods, both in meta learning and transfer learning, on a set of computer vision tasks.
-Finally, we demonstrate that Leap can transfer knowledge across learning processes in demanding Reinforcement learning environments (Atari) that involve millions of gradient steps.
+We demonstrate that our framework outperforms competing methods, both in meta-learning and transfer learning, on a set of computer vision tasks.
+Finally, we demonstrate that Leap can transfer knowledge across learning processes in demanding reinforcement learning environments (Atari) that involve millions of gradient steps.

 - Keywords: meta-learning, transfer learning